 Embry-Riddle Cost: Daytona vs Prescott BS Aeronautical Science, Plus the Worldwide Alternative

-Embry-Riddle Aeronautical University Daytona Beach and Prescott BS Aeronautical Science flight programmes cost $200,000 to $260,000 all-in across four years.
-The Worldwide online programme is materially cheaper at $15,650 per year but excludes flight training.
-This page works the realistic numbers for all three campuses, the R-ATP 1,000-hour pathway value, and the NPV case for paying the four-year-degree premium over an accelerated ATP route.
+Embry-Riddle tuition is $45,888 per year for 2026-27 at both residential campuses, the university's published annual estimate with on-campus housing and meals is $71,526 at Daytona Beach ($70,686 at Prescott), and the required flight courses for the BS Aeronautical Science track add roughly $59,600.
+Four years of that puts the sticker above $300,000 before scholarships.
+The Worldwide online programme is materially cheaper at $542 per credit hour but excludes flight training.
+This page works the verified numbers for all three campuses, the R-ATP 1,000-hour pathway value, and the NPV case for paying the four-year-degree premium over an accelerated ATP route.

 Daytona Beach: the headline campus